Craig Tucker: Homosexuality and relationship with Tweek Tweak

 In the Season 19 episode "Tweek x Craig", female students of Asian backgrounds started drawing homoerotic "yaoi" images of Craig and his classmate Tweek Tweak, depicting them as lovers (an acknowledgement of a trend popular among real-life South Park fans of creating fanart depicting the pair as a couple, several examples of which are featured in the episode).
 Immediately, the two try to repudiate the rumors about them prompted by this.
 They eventually resolve to stage a public "break-up" to end the rumors.
 Though Tweek fears he cannot do this believably, Craig encourages him that he indeed can.
 However, Tweek goes too far by claiming that Craig is a manipulative cheater, which has the effect of ruining Craig's reputation with girls.
 Tweek later reveals that Craig's encouragement gave him the confidence to believe in himself.
 Following the father-to-son talk between him and his father about how "you can't fight being gay", the two boys have been in a relationship.
-In later episodes, such as the season 21 episode "Put It Down" and the video game The Fractured But Whole, they are shown to have become sincere romantic partners and identify as gay.
+In later episodes, such as the season 21 episode "Put It Down", season 21 episode "Splatty Tomato", and the video game The Fractured but Whole, they are shown to have become sincere romantic partners but their sexuality remains ambiguous, as they are still under the impression that Japanese yaoi fangirls choose who is gay.
+They are often seen in the background of many episodes holding hands or being next to each other.
+Craig calls Tweek "babe" and "honey" in the episode "Put It Down."
+Also in the Post Covid specials, they are shown to be married.

 Reception

-On a 2022 list of the 20 best South Park characters, We Got This Covered ranked Craig #9.
-On another 2022 top 25 list, Looper ranked Craig #13.
-CBR pointed out that "Craig has gradually become more of a supporting player to the boys, but he’s also become a lot more popular after the (romance) between him and Tweek", and ranked him on #5 of "10 Characters who Got Way More Popular Since the Beginning".
+On a 2022 top 25 list, Looper ranked Craig #13.
+CBR pointed out that "Craig has gradually become more of a supporting player to the boys" and ranked him on #5 of "10 Characters who Got Way More Popular Since the Beginning".
 Michael John-Day of WhatCulture ranked Craig as the 2nd most "underrated" South Park character in 2020.

+For his performance as both Craig and Tweek in the episode “Tweek x Craig,” Stone was nominated for the Primetime Emmy Award for Outstanding Character Voice-Over Performance at the 68th Primetime Creative Arts Emmy Awards in 2016.